 Although main services such as GP visits, hospital care (inpatient and outpatient), medical treatment, x-rays, sick leave, mental health care, rehabilitation, prescription drugs, and childbirth include, you may be subject to a co-payment, also called "Zusatzzahlungen" when you require medical help.
 This is usually a one-off payment each quarter of €10.
 It does not apply for the quarters do not seek medical help.

-The private health insurance in Germany works with a reimbursement method.
+The expat health insurance in Germany works with a reimbursement method.
 This means you will have to pay the cost for treatments and medication and present the invoice to the private health insurance company.
 This is usually a fast process so you would not actually need to pay this from your own pocket.
 The coverage of costs for your private health insurance depends on your tariff (if the cost is covered 100%) and your deductible (the amount you pay until the remaining is covered).
 Sometimes it is wise not to claim anything as many private health insurance providers pay back a certain amount of your contributions if nothing is claimed throughout the year.